marizoo/todo-redux/README.md

 ## DESCRIPTION:
-a simple Todo App, with React + useState hooks.
-* Version2 Branch is the same App, but with Redux toolkit.
+- Version2 of the same App, but with Redux toolkit.

 ## OUTCOME:
-duh...
-I wanna be a React Super Herooooooooooo..
+Playing with Redux Toolkit.

 ## TECH STACKS:
-- React
-- React hooks: useState.
+- React.
+- State Management: Redux Toolkit.
 - Styling: Bootstrap5 + css.

 ## PROGRESS:
-- Done: 100%;
+- Done: 90%;

+## TO DO:
+- the Delete button doesn't work :(

 ## How to run
 `yarn install`